-Please Note: The Title IX Coordinator and Deputy Coordinators are not confidential reporting sources.
+Please Note: The Title IX Coordinator and the Civil Rights Investigators are not confidential reporting resources.
 While they will address your complaint with sensitivity and keep your information as private as possible, confidentiality cannot be guaranteed.
-Please see below for full and limited confidentiality reporting options.
+Please see below for information on confidential reporting options.